rust-lang/rust/CONTRIBUTING.md

 ## Preparing the build environment

-Miri heavily relies on internal rustc interfaces to execute MIR.
-Still, some things (like adding support for a new intrinsic or a shim for an external function being called) can be done by working just on the Miri side.
+Miri heavily relies on internal and unstable rustc interfaces to execute MIR, which means it is important that you install a version of rustc that Miri actually works with.

 The `rust-version` file contains the commit hash of rustc that Miri is currently tested against.
 Other versions will likely not work.
 After installing